Berlin Museums & 1-Day Travel Guide

 In case you have more than two days, you may want to take a look at our 3-day Berlin travel guide & itinerary!

-On your first day, you will start out at Alexanderplatz in Berlin Mitte, where you will soak up the morning atmosphere in the German capital.
+On your first day, you will start at Alexanderplatz in Berlin Mitte, where you will soak up the morning atmosphere in the German capital.

 Now it is time to enjoy one of the best views of Berlin, namely from the impressive and iconic Television Tower.

-Close to Alexanderplatz you will find the 368-metre tall elegant structure from 1969, the result of a 4-year construction project undertaken by the former German Democratic Republic (East Germany).
+Close to Alexanderplatz, you will find the 368-metre-tall elegant structure from 1969, the result of a 4-year construction project undertaken by the former German Democratic Republic (East Germany).

-As the tallest tower in Germany, and all 220 metres higher than the Berlin Radio Tower, from 1920s, in the western part of Berlin, it was intended to be a symbol of strong East German power.
+As the tallest tower in Germany, and 220 metres higher than the Berlin Radio Tower, from the 1920s, in the western part of Berlin, it was intended to be a symbol of strong East German power.

 Today, the eye-catching tower is both a landmark in the city and a popular tourist attraction with an observation deck and a rotating restaurant way above the streets of Berlin.

 The Pergamon Museum is an outstanding museum featuring a richness of treasures from lost worlds of ancient countries in the East such as Iran, Asia Minor, Egypt, Babylon, Uruk and Ashur, excavated by proficient archaeologists.
 You can explore the more than 2000-year-old wonders in the Antiquity Collection, the Islamic Art Museum and the Middle East Museum here behind the massive museum walls.
-The museum is named after the Pergamon Altar, which was a fabulous Hellenistic structure made of white stone.
+The museum is named after the Pergamon Altar, a fabulous Hellenistic structure made of white stone.

 McMeal price Germany/your country